flowdee/hearthstone-cards/README.txt

 2. Hearthstone Cards overlay in action

 == Changelog ==

+= Version 2.4.4 (21th March 2018) =
+* Improvement: Using our own CDN in order to prevent third party dependency (donations appreciated, see settings page)
+* Fix: Cards weren't converted anymore (due to structural changes in the used sources)
+* Unfortunately golden card images are no longer available

 = Version 2.4.3 (4th March 2018) =
 * New: Added support for Italian card names